Science-Geo Ethics Review Board (SG ERB)

 The only body that can and may issue a declaration of non-WMO liability is a – legally recognised – MERB.
 Such a declaration can be requested via a form that can be found on the MERBs’ websites, for example here.
 The ERB is not allowed to issue such a declaration.

 No, not at the moment.
-The ERB only evaluates proposals submitted by junior and/or senior researchers from both faculties.
+The ERB only evaluates proposals submitted by junior and/or senior researchers from the three faculties (Science, Geo, Veterinary Medicine).
 However, research proposals by master’s students can be submitted by their supervisor if they are employed at either faculty.
 Often, student research is part of a line of research, which includes several research projects with a similar structure.
 (See also the next question.)

 No, the approval applies only to the research proposal itself.
 The ERB only evaluates ‘separate’ research proposals, which eventually can be the start of a “research line”.
 When submitting a follow-up proposal, you may refer to the original approval.

 Yes, completion of the form can be interrupted (‘saved in the meantime’) at any time and resumed at a later time.
-Once your file has been submitted for review, it is no longer possible to make adjustments.
+Please note, that once your file has been submitted for review, it is no longer possible to make adjustments.

 The ERB aims to give a decision on the assessment within a month of receiving the application.
 Conclusion may also mean that the ERB needs additional information to reach a proper assessment.